Christmas table centerpiece ideas – 17 beautiful seasonal designs

 ‘For a quick and easy Christmas table centerpiece, I often use the wreath from my door on the Christmas table,’ says florist Nikki Tibbles.
 ‘It looks suitably festive and is a great way to re-use decorations.’

 Putting together a table centerpiece shouldn’t be stressful, after all ‘tis the season of joy.
 Sometimes the less structured a table is, the lovelier it looks.
 Throwing together a last-minute centerpiece is do-able if time is tight.
 It’s just a matter of choosing the right pieces.

-A small potted tree can work quite well as a starting point, decked with a few festive baubles.
+A small tabletop Christmas tree can work well as a starting point, decked with a few festive baubles.
 Choose a few more items to sit alongside it, such as candles, potted succulents or herbs.
-Keep to similar materials for a cohesive look, such as galvanised tin or mercury glass pieces, or keep to the same color palette to tie your table together.
+Try rustic materials for a cohesive look, such as galvanized metal or mercury glass pieces, or keep to the same color palette to tie your table together.

 ‘It always works better to have a mixture of things so your display is varied, but it’s all about balance.
 Your tabletop needs to mix things up enough, but not so much that it becomes chaos, especially as your food will also form part of the display when it’s served,’ says Ailie Williams, stylist at Neptune.